-The global waste management market has seen dramatic growth over the last few years.
+The global waste management industry has seen dramatic growth over the last few years.
 From being valued at $330.6 billion in 2017, it is expected to reach $530.0 billion by 2025.
 Right from converting waste into something as valuable as energy to charging for improper disposal, the global attitude towards waste management has changed a lot.

 With the waste management industry having witnessed the largest corporate tax cut in recent history, the companies will have comparatively much more capital on hand.
 This means in short-term, regional or national companies will be able to bring few of their capabilities to smaller communities.
 Since collection efficiencies and recycling contamination continue to be major priorities, this will be especially useful.
 Local communities can also scale new heights of success through access to bigger networks of disposal and processing facilities.